 2018: Passes AB 2775 in California requiring manufacturers to disclose ingredients on the labels of professional cosmetics and salon products.
 The bill was co-sponsored by WVE, California Healthy Nail Salon Collaborative, Black Women for Wellness and Breast Cancer Prevention Partners.

 2018: Moves Summer’s Eve to remove harmful colorants from their vaginal washes, as well as specific preservatives linked to cancer.

 2019: Passes a ground-breaking right-to-know bill in New York, making it the first state in the nation to require period product makers to disclose ingredients.

 Thank you for being part of our team, and making these victories happen.
 We have come a long way, but we still have work to do.
-In our 25th year, we celebrate our history and look to the future with renewed resolve and a new strategic vision.
+We celebrate our history and look to the future with renewed resolve and a new strategic vision.
 In the coming years, we are committed to increasing our focus on shifting power through direct organizing and leadership development, making the connection between toxics and climate change, and most importantly, using the lens of justice and equality in our work.
-Click here to learn more about where we’re headed.